Fasted93/ODE-Graphic-Solver/README.md

 ###How can I run it?

-Go to "Releases" and pick the last versionand download it and download your binaries.
+Go to "Releases" and pick the last version and download it and download your binaries.

 You can compile the latest non-release versions and run it freely.